Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 131 hits with 27 doubles, five triples, five home runs, 49 walks and 41 RBI.
+- Steven Kwan has 133 hits with 27 doubles, six triples, five home runs, 51 walks and 42 RBI.
 He's also stolen 15 bases.

 Kwan Recent Games